Castlevania II: Simon's Quest: Gameplay

-Gameplay of Castlevania II: Simon's Quest departs from the standard platforming genre of the first Castlevania for a game inspired by The Maze of Galious.
-It features nonlinear gameplay and role-playing elements such as a world map which the player is free to explore and revisit.
+Gameplay in Castlevania II: Simon's Quest departs from the platforming genre of the first Castlevania, and introduces nonlinear gameplay and role-playing elements inspired by The Maze of Galious (1987), including a world map which the player is free to explore and revisit.
 Simon, controlled by the player, can talk with villagers who will offer him clues or lies.
 He can go to merchants who sell items, either for fighting enemies or for traversing to otherwise unreachable areas.
 To pay for them, he must collect hearts, which are dropped by defeated enemies.
 In addition to the ordinary items in Simon's inventory, he can purchase new whips in a few locations.
-Simon's Quest introduces an Experience Rating system, also found in role-playing games, which is increased by collecting hearts.
-After he finds a sufficient amount, his level and maximum health will increase with his Experience Rating.
+Simon's Quest introduces an Experience Rating system, in which Simon's power level and maximum health may be increased by collecting a sufficient amount of hearts.

 The period of time in Simon's Quest cycles between daytime and nightfall, which has an effect on the game and Simon's encounters.
 During the day, the enemies outside villages are weaker.
 At nighttime, they gain strength and inflict more damage to Simon's life points; though when defeated, they drop more hearts.
-The villagers and merchants in their respective locations are no longer available to talk to during night time, and are replaced by zombies.
+The villagers and merchants in their respective locations are also no longer available to talk to and are replaced by zombies.

-Some elements from the previous game remain, including the Magic Weapons, which are secondary weapons to Simon's whip.
-Like most games in the series, some of these require the usage of hearts.
+Some elements from the previous game return, including the Magic Weapons, which are secondary weapons to Simon's whip.
 One of them returning from Castlevania is the Holy Water, a small glass which can disintegrate walls that conceal hidden items.
-Some Magic Weapons make their first appearance in Simon's Quest, such as the Diamond, which attacks enemies while bouncing off any surrounding walls.
+Simon's Quest introduces new Magic Weapons such as the Diamond, which attacks enemies while bouncing off any surrounding walls.

 The objective of the game is to travel to the five mansions to find the five body parts of Dracula's corpse, and the Magic Cross.
 The body parts can be utilized to support Simon in the game.
-For example, Dracula's Rib can be used as a shield to block any projectile attacks fired from an enemy.
+For example, Dracula's Rib can be used as a shield to block projectile attacks fired from an enemy.
 Finding all of the required items will allow Simon to clear the blockade in front of Dracula's castle to fight the last boss.
-After the player defeats Dracula, there are three possible endings based on the time taken to complete the game.
-The best ending is achieved when the player beats the game in eight game days.